-...offers psychodynamic psychotherapy to young people aged 5 - 25 who are experiencing difficulties affecting their emotional and/or psychological well-being.
-This can manifest in a number of ways, some of which are identified below.
+...is a specialist service offering psychodynamic psychotherapy to people who are experiencing difficulties affecting their emotional and/or psychological well-being which can manifest in a number of ways.

 Anxiety Low mood Anger